hytechcamps/animation/GameAnimationFollowAlong.md

 ## The Existing Game
 For the purposes of this exercise, there is an existing game within a Repl project to use.
 Start by creating a fork of the game, and playing it.

-Hyland Student credentials:
+### Hyland Student credentials:
 - Username: **hylandstudent**
 - Password: **CodingIsFun1!**

-1. Create a Repl account (or use credentials above) and log in
+### Instructions
 1. Go to the [Existing Game Repl Project](https://replit.com/@HylandOutreach/Platformer)
 1. Click the "Fork" button in the upper right
+1. Log into Replit using the credentials above
+   - _Note: It may be necessary to click the "Fork" button again_
 1. Click the "Run" button to run the game
 1. Expand the Preview area so there is room to play the game